red-collar-official/flutter_kore/packages/umvvm/doc/app.md

 }
 ```

-If your app uses navigation component you need to specify navigation interactor type in app declaration.
+If your app uses the navigation component, you need to specify the navigation interactor type in the app declaration.

 Here is an example:

 ```dart

 @MainApp(navigationInteractorType: NavigationInteractor)
 class App extends UMvvmApp<NavigationInteractor> with AppGen {
   final localStorage = SecureStorage();